-The most common is a quarter half quarter layout with a picture window as the center window and either casement or double hung windows as the end windows.
+The most common is a quarter-half-quarter layout with a picture window as the center window and either casement or double-hung windows as the end windows.
 We call these end windows “flankers”.
 Bay windows typically have a wider sill, called a seatboard, which can be a wonderful little nook for any number of décor ideas.

-The most common types are 3-lite, 4-lite and 5-lite bow windows.
-The operating lites are typically casement or double hung windows and the fixed lites are either picture windows or fixed casement windows.
-The end windows, or flankers, typically operate or all the windows can be fixed picture windows.
+The most common types are 3-lite, 4-lite, and 5-lite bow windows.
+The operating lites are typically casement or double-hung windows and the fixed lites are either picture windows or fixed casement windows.
+The end windows, or flankers, typically operate, or all the windows can be fixed picture windows.
 A bow window also has a window sill, like a bay window.

 Above a kitchen sink or in a space where you are really looking to maximize the opening area of the window are great places for casement windows.
 Casement windows can be one single window or multiple lite, depending on the opening and application.

 Sliding windows do just that, slide.
-Sliding windows have many great applications but are probably most commonly recognized as part of a sunroom or porch enclosure.
+Sliding windows have many great applications, but are probably most commonly recognized as part of a sunroom or porch enclosure.
 These windows allow you to open either the left or right side of the window.
 Most commonly seen in the 2-lite option, these windows can also be 3 lites, with the end lites operating and a fixed lite in the middle.

-Solar Heat Gain Coefficient (SHGC): The amount of solar radiation admitted through a window.
+Solar Heat Gain Coefficient (SHGC): SHGC measures the amount of solar radiation admitted through a window.
 The lower a window’s SHGC, the less solar heat is transmitted into the house and the easier it is to keep your house cool in summer.

-Signature windows are tested to standards set forth by the American Architectural Manufacturer’s Association (AAMA) for structural performance.
+All of ProVia’s windows are tested to standards set forth by the American Architectural Manufacturer’s Association (AAMA) for structural performance.
 Air infiltration, water penetration, and structural wind loads are three commonly referenced tests.

 What Is Air Infiltration?
 The amount of air that passes through the seals of a window’s operating sashes per minute, per square foot of window.
 Using a typical vinyl window would be like having a hole in the wall of your home, leaking 9.68 balloons worth of air per minute!